 The Power of Human Energy

 Cats are remarkably attuned to human emotional states.
 If you’re feeling frustrated about your cat’s fearfulness, anxious about their behavior, or desperate to force interaction, your cat senses these emotions and may become more fearful in response.
-This creates a challenging cycle where your concern about their fear actually reinforces their anxiety.
+This creates a challenging cycle where your concern about their fear reinforces their anxiety.

 Breaking this cycle requires conscious effort to remain calm, patient, and emotionally neutral around your scared cat.
 This doesn’t mean being cold or distant, it means projecting quiet confidence and allowing your cat to set the pace for interaction.